 Changing the IP address for your PC automatically closes the connection to the appliance, and terminates your login session on the management web interface.

 Disconnect the appliance from the PC and connect the appliance to your network router or switch.
 Disconnect the Ethernet cable from the PC, but do not disconnect it from your appliance.
 Connect the free end of the cable to your network router or switch.

 The SD-WAN appliance is now connected to and available on your network.

 Test the connection.
-On a PC connected to your network, open a browser and enter the Management IP Address you configured for the appliance.
+On a PC connected to your network, open a browser and enter the Management IP Address you configured for the appliance in the following format:

 If the connection is successful, this displays the Login screen for the SD-WAN management web interface on the appliance you configured.

 After verifying the connection, do not log out of the management web interface.
 You are using it to complete the remaining tasks outlined in the subsequent sections.